June 2017 Pakistan attacks: Parachinar bombings

 Hours after the bombing in Quetta, two back-to-back blasts hit the Turi Market near Tal Adda in Parachinar city of FATA's Kurram Agency.

 Parachinar is a predominately Shia-populated town, located near the Afghan border.
 The first blast took place in the evening around 17:00 local time in Turi Market, located just outside of the city's recently designated Red Zone.
 The explosive device was planted in the market, where many people were busy shopping for Eid.
 The second explosion targeted rescuers and bystanders, as they rushed to help the survivors of the first blast.
 A suicide bomber detonated the explosives strapped to his body.
 At least 72 people were killed and more than 200 others were injured in the twin bombings.

-Karachi targeted killings
+Karachi shootings

 Separately in Karachi, unidentified gunmen opened fire on four policemen whilst they were observing iftar in the evening at a roadside restaurant in SITE, killing them on the spot.